UofT-DSI/visualization/02_activities/assignments/assignment_3.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.

 ### Database Selection:
-- Killed and Seriously Injured (KSI) Collisions – Toronto Police Service Open Data: https://data.torontopolice.on.ca/datasets/TorontoPS%3A%3Akilled-and-seriously-injured/about
+- Killed and Seriously Injured (KSI) Collisions – City of Toronto’s Open Data Portal_Toronto Police Service Open Data: https://data.torontopolice.on.ca/datasets/TorontoPS%3A%3Akilled-and-seriously-injured/about

 ### Visualization Description:
 - Visualization 1: Temporal Trend Analysis using Line chart for Annual number of KSI collisions in Toronto (2006–2024);
-- Visualization 2:Spatial Inequality Map using Choropleth map for KSI collisions by neighbourhood normalized per 10,000 residents.
+- Visualization 2: Non-spatial comparison was used to accurately and transparently compare collision burden across Toronto neighbourhoods (2006–2024).
+Sorting and filtering were applied to highlight the top 15 neighbourhoods with the highest collision counts.

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
 Python (pandas + matplotlib);Tableau Public